kgiszewski/xToolMerge/README.md

 `--sourceFile1` - The file we will add to.
 `--sourceFile2` - The file we will pull models from.
 `--outputFilename` - The file that will be created.
 Please be careful as this will overwrite any existing file.

+If you'd like to keep adding models to one file, make the `--sourceFile1` and `--outputFilename` the same name.

 ## Install
 Dotnet 6.0+ is required.
 This might work on a Mac, I have no idea.